Currency

 Recombinant human TNF-alpha protein (Qk083)

-Human TNF-α has a molecular weight of 17.3 kDa.
-This protein is carrier-free and protein tag-free to ensure its purity with exceptional lot-to-lot consistency.
+Human TNF-α has a molecular weight of 17.3 kDa, animal origin-free, carrier-free and protein tag-free to ensure its purity with exceptional lot-to-lot consistency.
 Qk083 TNF-alpha is suitable for the culture of reproducible and high-quality hematopoietic stem cells and other relevant cells.

 Orders are typically shipped same or next day (except Friday).